sergiocollado/potpourri/Notes_on_linux.md

 It is a programm that lets you open a terminal in any window from the desktop manager.

-you can istall it with:
+you can install it with:

 ```bash
 $ sudo yum install nautilus-open-terminal